Bjeaurn/boilerplate/README.md

 # Usage
 - Download it into a folder.
+- Edit the "includes/config.php" to your liking and settings, and save.
 - Browse to the project folder using your browser.
 - That's it!